 If the Organization field appears in the Login panel, enter the ID or alias of your organization.
 If you don't know it, contact your administrator.
-For more information, see Logging into a Server with Multiple Organizations.
+For more information, see "Logging into a Server with Multiple Organizations" on page 10.